La Bestia del Ring

-Arturo Muñoz Sánchez is a Mexican luchador, or professional wrestler.
-He is working on the Mexican independent circuit as a member of La Facción Ingobernable.
-He is best known for his time performing Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a rudo ("Bad guy") wrestling character La Bestia del Ring.
-He is the father of wrestlers William Arturo Muñoz González (aka, Rush) and masked wrestlers Dralístico and Dragon Lee, and often teams up with one or more of his sons.
+Arturo Muñoz Sánchez (born April 7, 1969), better known by his ring name La Bestia del Ring, is a Mexican professional wrestler working on the Mexican independent circuit as a member of La Facción Ingobernable.
+He is best known for his time in Consejo Mundial de Lucha Libre (CMLL).
+Muñoz is the father of wrestlers William Arturo Muñoz González (better known as Rush) and masked wrestlers Dralístico and Dragon Lee.

-Muñoz has worked under various ring names during his career, working under the character Comandante Pierroth or simply Pierroth as a successor to the original Pierroth Jr. He has previously worked as Dr. Kent, Poder Indio, Poder Boricua, Poder Mexica and Toro Blanco.

-Muñoz, as La Bestia del Ring, was part of the Los Ingobernables ("The Ungovernables") stable with his son Rush and El Terrible until late 2019.
-He was initially brought into CMLL in 2001 as the masked character Poder Boricua to be a part of Los Boricuas.
-When he returned to CMLL in 2013 as "Comandante Pierroth" he led his own version of "Los Boricuas", called La Comando Caribeño with Pierrothito, Pequeno Violencia, La Comandante and Zeuxis.
+Muñoz has worked under various ring names during his career, most notably as Comandante Pierroth (or simply Pierroth), a successor to the original Pierroth Jr. He previously worked as Dr. Kent, Poder Indio, Poder Boricua, Poder Mexica and Toro Blanco.
+He initially joined CMLL in 2001 as a part of Los Boricuas, using the masked character Poder Boricua.
+When he returned to CMLL in 2013 as "Comandante Pierroth", he led his own version of Los Boricuas called La Comando Caribeño with Pierrothito, Pequeño Violencia, La Comandante and Zeuxis.
+As La Bestia del Ring, Muñoz was part of the Los Ingobernables ("The Ungovernables") stable with his son Rush and El Terrible until late 2019.